 If you like this recipe, please give me a 5-star review and comment below this post.
 I really appreciate you.

 Spring Green Onion Kimchi (Pa-Kimchi) Recipe

-- 4 tablespoons Korean shrimp sauce or fish sauce
+- ⅓ cup Korean shrimp sauce or fish sauce

-- Clean and wash the green onions in a couple changes of cold water.
-Drain the excess waterand put them in a large bowl.
+- Clean and wash the green onions in a couple of changes of cold water.
+Drain the excess water and put them in a large bowl.

 - Make a glutinous paste by combining glutinous rice flour and water in a small saucepan and cook in a medium heat, stirring continoiusly until it turn into thick paste.
 Remove from the heat to cool throughly.

-- Combine the red chili flakes, sugar, shrimp sauce and glutinous paste in a bowl and mix well to create a mixture sauce.
+- Combine the red chili flakes, sugar, and glutinous paste together and mix well to create a mixture of sauce.

-- Add the sauce into the bowl of green onions and gently toss and mix everything together.
+- Add the sauce to the bowl of green onions and gently toss and mix everything together.